Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Results

-\paragraph{Results} We begin by presenting Venn diagrams in Figure~\ref{fig:race} that capture the overlap between all of the audiences.
+Next, we turn to examine the extent to which Special Ad Audiences can be biased along racial lines, in the same manner Lookalike Audiences were observed to be in past work~\cite{speicher-2018-targeted}.
 We summarize the overlap between the Lookalike and Special Ad audiences and the large white and Black audiences in Table~\ref{table:race}.
 Focusing on the table, we can immediately observe that both the Lookalike audiences show significantly more overlap with the race of the source audience, suggesting that the makeup of the Lookalike audiences are racially biased.
-For example, the Lookalike audience created from \texttt{b\_10k} contains 61\% of the \texttt{b\_900k} but only 16\% of \texttt{w\_900k}.
+For example, the Lookalike audience created from \texttt{b\_10k} contains 61\% of the active users from \texttt{b\_900k} but only 16\% of the active users from \texttt{w\_900k} (see Methods for the explanation of the audience names).
 More importantly, the Special Ad audiences show a similar behavior (though as before, perhaps with slightly less of a bias).
 Again, it is important to keep in mind that we can only make estimates of the fraction of \texttt{w\_900k} and \texttt{b\_900k} that overlap with the Lookalike and Special Ad audiences, and cannot comment on the majority of these audiences (as they likely fall outside of North Carolina).
 Thus, our results are not conclusive---but only suggestive---that the overall audiences are similarly biased.

-\paragraph{Robustness} Here, we confirm that the presented results are robust to the random selection of seed from which Lookalike and Special Ad audiences are created.
-To this end, we repeat the described process with 20 non-overlapping \texttt{b\_10k} and 20 non-overlapping \texttt{w\_10k} audiences.
-We create a Lookalike and a Special Ad audience for each and compute the overlap with large \texttt{b\_700k} and \texttt{b\_700k} audiences and report the resulting fractions in Figure~\ref{fig:overlaps}.
-We note that the racial skew observable in Lookalike audiences persists in Special Ad audiences but the effect is slightly smaller.
+Below, we provide further robustness analysis of these results.